 If you wear a suit in a light color, such as blue, beige, green, or light gray, they’re still okay but are much less formal than if you had worn a darker color.
 They are less accepted!

-The best colors you can rock for these occasions are dark gray, and navy blue.
+The best colors you can rock for these occasions are dark gray, and dark blue.

 When it comes to your shirt, you can never go wrong with a white one, just make sure it has a collar.